-Nursing assessment of a patient’s spiritual life includes a review of the patient’s faith, connectedness, life and self-responsibility, life satisfaction, and fellowship and community.
-It is important to know a patient’s cultural background and assess his or her values about his or her health care problem and impending treatment.
-Spirituality is universal, and illness impacts spirituality.
-Nurse must be willing to assess and integrate patient beliefs into care.
-Nurse must be willing to consult with/refer to appropriate spiritual expert.
+Taves, Asprem, & Ihm (2018) believes that nursing assessment of a patient’s spiritual life includes a review of the patient’s faith, connectedness, life and self-responsibility, life satisfaction, fellowship and community.
+Based on worldview analysis and personal inventory, it is important to know a patient’s cultural background and assess his or her values about his or her health care problem and impending treatment.
+Conversely, spirituality is universal, and illness impacts spirituality.
+Nurses must be willing to assess and integrate patient beliefs into care, and they must be willing to consult with/refer to appropriate spiritual expert.
 Conducting a spiritual assessment is a powerful way to open up the topic of spirituality with a patient and/or the patient’s family.
 In order to do this, one can observe religious symbols the patients may be wearing, religious texts they carry, or simply by asking the patients questions about what is important to them (Taves, Asprem, & Ihm, 2018).